theoliverlear/Crypto-Trader/README.md

-This document highlights the capabilities of CryptoTrader v0.71, a sophisticated cryptocurrency trading software.
+This document highlights the capabilities of CryptoTrader v0.71, a cryptocurrency trading software.
 In this explanation, I will dissect its diverse functionalities.

 The program continuously monitors the current values of cryptocurrencies and logs them